-Telling a story that spans a decade, KEEP THE LIGHTS ON begins in 1997, when documentary filmmaker Erik Rothman first meets Paul Lucy, a closeted and handsome lawyer in the publishing field.
+Telling a story that spans a decade, Keep the Lights On begins in 1997, when documentary filmmaker Erik Rothman first meets Paul Lucy, a closeted and handsome lawyer in the publishing field.
 What begins as a highly charged first encounter, however, soon becomes something much more, and a relationship develops.
 Though the two men quickly move in and start building a home together, each continues to privately battle their own compulsions and addictions.
-A film about sex, friendship, intimacy, and most of all, love, KEEP THE LIGHTS ON is a film
+A film about sex, friendship, intimacy, and most of all, love.

 The Independent Spirit Awards has a special place in the Awards Season.
 The nominations are the unoffficial start of Awards Season, but the actual awards aren't given out until Oscar weekend, so they are the beginning at the end of Awards Season.
 They also help out a lot of limited releases that would otherwise not get enough buzz, although they are not so good at predicting Oscar wins.
 This year, two films tied for most nominations, Moonrise Kingdom and The Silver Linings Playbook, both of which earned five nominations.
 They weren't the only films to earn multiple nominations though.

 There were three new releases that topped $10,000 on the per theater chart.
 Detropia led the way with $17,414 in one theater.
 It should expand, but as a documentary, it will likely not expand wide.
 Hello I Must Be Going earned an average of $11,952 in two theaters, while Keep the Lights On was right behind with an average of $11,115 in five theaters.